tdkeepings/Dashboard/README.md

 * ~~Delete functionality for Columns~~
 * "Open all links in this column" when clicking Column title
 * ~~Accounts (dashboard on a per-user basis)~~
+* Add colours to background & font colour sections when creating a new site

 Features for Beta:
 * Editable Sites